Welcome to today's edition of the Rush 24-7 podcast.

 No matter what the question is, you are to respect it and you are to answer it.

-Because if you can't deal with the media, how can we trust you to deal with X like Putin or the Ayatollah or Mao Tse Tong or the Castros or whoever you fill in the blank with?
+Because if you can't deal with the media, how can we trust you to deal with X like Putin or the Ayatollah or Mao Tze Tong or the Castros or whoever you fill in the blank with?

 That's always been the way they do this.

-Well, you're afraid of the media?
+Well, you're afraid of the media.

-That's a whole I've never thought that was a sensible way of looking at things.
+That's a whole, I've never thought that was a sensible way of looking at things.

-The sensible way of looking at it is why, whether you're running for president, or whether you're a CEO, or whether you're just any average, ordinary run-of-the-mill newsmaker from day to day, why in the world, what is the sense in openly making yourself available to be ridiculed impugned.
+The sensible way of looking at it is why, whether you're running for president or whether you're a CEO or whether you're just any average ordinary run-of-the-mill newsmaker from day to day, why in the world, what is the sense in openly making yourself available to be ridiculed, impugned?

-If they're going to do it anyway, and you show up in a format where you are by definition of the rules limited in how you can respond to it, why go there and be made to stand like a sitting duck?
+If they're going to do it anyway, and you show up in a format where you are by definition of the rules, limited in how you can respond to it, why go there and be made to stand like a sitting duck?

-And because the rules you have to play nice and be polite, and you can't, they have all the cards, media holds all the cards, they can say, do whatever they want, ask you any question, and the rules say you're supposed to sit there and take it.
+They can say, do whatever they want, ask you any question, and the rules say you're supposed to sit there and take it.

 And all I'm pointing out is that Donald Trump is saying, no, I am not going to do that.